 Use the power of touch

-You might not have noticed yet, but the top of Home is a touch interface.
+You might not have noticed yet, but the top of Home has a touch interface.
 You can use taps to play/pause music, or even move your finger in a circular motion to control the volume.
 There's a full list of available touch commands here.

 Set up guest mode